 In a bowl, mix all the ingredients except the salmon.
 Lay the salmon flat in the bowl, cover, and refrigerate for about an hour.
 Take it out of the refrigerator about 10 minutes before you are ready to cook it.

 Heat a nonstick frying pan over high heat.
 Once heated, place the salmon in the frying pan.
-Flip the filet over after one minute.
-Reduce heat to medium after one minute, flip the salmon and let it cook for about two minutes.
-Gently pour the leftover marinated sauce in the bowl over the salmon filet and flip.
+Sear for about one minute, then reduce the heat to medium.
+Flip the fillet and cook for about two minutes.
+Gently pour the leftover marinade over the salmon fillet and flip once more.
 Let it cook for about two minutes as the sauce simmers.

 Turn off the stove.
-Flip and let it sit for about one minute before plating to serve.
+Let it sit for about one minute before plating and serving.
 Bon appétit!

 Comments